-The most valuable Turkish imports also include refined oil, coal and petroleum gases.
+The most valuable Turkish imports also include refined oil and coal.
 Mobile phones is another area where Turkey shows strong import demand.

 The following list shows on which product categories Turkish importers spent the most.
 Unlike most information currently available on the web, the items below are detailed at the 4-digit tariff code level.
 This can help entrepreneurs identify more precisely which products in which Turkey has strong demand perhaps competitive disadvantages compared with other nations.
 Innovation satisfying that demand can transform these disadvantages into lucrative business opportunities.

 Turkey ranks number 20 among the world’s major importing countries.

 Highest Value Turkish Import Products